 - A name.
 I spent 2 solid days trying to come up with a company name, but every single domain I came up with was taken.
 In the end, I went for the good old-fashioned ‘initials’ and ABrecruit was born.

 - Insurance for both public liability and business insurance – this is one I forgot until the end!

 - A place to work.
-It doesn’t matter where it is, you can rent office space, share office space, work from a shed in your garden, anything, but you really must have a ‘work space’ and a ‘chill space’.
+It doesn’t matter where it is, you can rent office space, share office space, work from a shed in your garden, anything, but you really must have a ‘workspace’ and a ‘chill space’.
 If you are working from home, there isn’t a person on this earth that can honestly say that a TV staring at them with access to Sky Sports News wouldn’t be a distraction!
-You then need to add in a computer, phone line, broadband etc. There aren’t too many hidden costs in running a recruitment business.
+You then need to add in a computer, phone line, broadband, etc. There aren’t too many hidden costs of running a recruitment business.

 - Website – ask around.
 I can guarantee that someone you know is connected with someone that runs a small web design agency, you should not pay more than £1,000 for this.
 I decided to opt for a mobile-enabled site, meaning if people view my site on a mobile device it adjusts itself accordingly which is slightly more expensive.
 If you want a site like www.abrecruit.com, give Jamie at Bubble Web a call, he did mine.

 - That’s it.
 This is recruitment, if you’ve got a computer and a phone you’re winning.
 Oh hang on, I’m missing something massive here…a database!
 If you head over to Chameleoni you will get a basic recruitment database for free – they run on the basis that when you grow you will need to pay them for extra users.
 Good business model.